echo-hmwang/echo-hmwang.github.io/_pages/about.md

 ## About me
 I am currently a Ph.D. student luckily supervised by Prof. [Xunying Liu](https://www1.se.cuhk.edu.hk/~xyliu/) at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/chinese/), Hong Kong SAR.
 Before that, I obtained the B.Eng. degree in Automation from Faculty of Electronic and Information Engineering at [Xi'an Jiao Tong University](http://www.xjtu.edu.cn/), Xi'an, Shaanxi Province, China, in 2023.

-My current research mainly focus on personalized data generation or augmentation based generative models to enhance the performance of backend automatic speech recognition systems.
+My current research mainly focus on personalized data generation or augmentation based on generative models to enhance the performance of backend automatic speech recognition systems.

 ## News
 - *2023.12*: My first Paper was accepted by ICASSP2024.